-Prior to the issue of the Part 4A certificates, the commencement of construction, or at any stage of construction, Council may ask the Owner to provide specialist reports, plans, specifications and certification of building materials, process or works.
+Prior to the issue of the Part 4 certificates, the commencement of construction, or at any stage of construction, Council may ask the Owner to provide specialist reports, plans, specifications and certification of building materials, process or works.
 Typical documents include structural engineering and other specialist details, survey reports, compliance certificates and fire safety certificates.

-Any compliance certificates or other certification required must be prepared by an accredited certifier or other suitably qualified person and must reference the relevant provisions of the NCC, Australian Standards and approved drawings, to the satisfaction of Council.

-Note:

-It is an offence to knowingly make a false or misleading statement in an important aspect, or in connection with any document lodged with a certifying authority for purposes of the Environmental Planning and Assessment Act 1979 or the Environmental Planning and Assessment Regulation 2001 (clause 283 of the EP&A Regulation).
+Any compliance certificate or other certification required must be prepared by an accredited certifier or other suitably qualified person and must reference the relevant provisions of the NCC, Australian Standards and approved drawings, to the satisfaction of Council.
+Note: It is an offence to knowingly make a false or misleading statement in an important aspect, or in connection with any document lodged with a certifying authority for purposes of the Environmental Planning and Assessment Act 1979 or the Environmental Planning and Assessment Regulation 2021.

-The Owner's Responsibilities

-When Council is appointed as Principal Certifier the Owner must:

-- (i) Ensure that a sign is erected in a prominent position on site showing the name and telephone number (outside of working hours) of the principal contractor (builder) and stating that unauthorised entry to the site is prohibited; - (ii) Ensure that valid public liability insurance cover to the value of \$10,000,000.00 (minimum) is held by the Owner/the builder: - (iii) Ensure the Principal Contractor is advised of the inspections required by Council and that the directions of Council are to be observed to ensure compliance with the development consent, construction certificate, NCC and the terms of this Agreement: - (iv) Notify at least forty-eight (48) hours before each stage of construction for which Council requires an inspection is ready to be inspected (or re-inspected); - (v) Provide any specialist reports, plans, specifications and certification of building materials, process or works requested by Council at any stage of construction prior to issue of an occupation certificate; - (vi) Comply with all relevant legislation, consents and approvals relating to the subject development including but not limited to the following Acts and regulations made there under: - The Environmental Planning and Assessment Act 1979; - The Contaminated Land Management Act 1997; - The Protection of the Environment Operations Act 1997; - The Local Government Act 1993; - The Roads Act 1993; - The Road Transport (Safety and Traffic Management) Act 1999.
+Owner's Responsibilities When Council is appointed as Principal Certifier the Owner (i) Ensure that a sign is erected in a prominent position on site showing the name and telephone number (outside of working hours) of the Principal Contractor (builder) and stating that unauthorised entry to the site is prohibited; (ii) Ensure that valid public liability insurance cover to the value of \$10,000,000.00 (minimum) is held by Owner/the (iii) Ensure the Principal Contractor is advised of the inspections required by Council and that the directions of Council are to be observed to ensure compliance with the development consent, construction certificate, NCC and the terms of this Agreement;

+- (iv) Notify at least forty-eight (48) hours before each stage of the construction for which Council requires an inspection is ready to be inspected (or reinspected) - (v) Provide any specialist reports, plans, specifications and certification of the building materials, process or works requested by Council at any stage of construction prior to issue of an Occupation Certificate; (vi) Comply with all relevant legislation, consents and approvals relating to the subject development including but not limited to the following Acts and regulations made there under: - The Environmental Planning and Assessment Act 1979; - The Contaminated Land Management Act 1997; - The Protection of the Environment Operations Act 1997: - The Local Government Act 1993; - The Roads Act 1993; - The Road Transport Act 2013.